ClickHouse/examples/docker-compose-recipes/README.md

 ## Connecting to ClickHouse

+All recipes have the `default` user configured with no password and full privileges.

-If you have `clickhouse client` on your workstation you can generally run `clickhouse client --user admin --password password` and connect to the Docker ClickHouse instance.
+If you have `clickhouse client` on your workstation you can generally run `clickhouse client` and connect to the Docker ClickHouse instance.

 If running a recipe with multiple ClickHouse ([example](https://github.com/ClickHouse/examples/tree/main/docker-compose-recipes/recipes/cluster_2S_1R)), while the first instance normally binds to your localhost as the default ClickHouse native protocol port [9000](https://github.com/ClickHouse/examples//blob/93291fe2ca143d7d0ec1ec02ad61f50dc2f83788/docker-compose-recipes/recipes/cluster_2S_2R/docker-compose.yaml#L13-L14) normally, however other instances will use a different port to bind the ClickHouse native TCP connection to your localhost ([example](https://github.com/ClickHouse/examples/blob/93291fe2ca143d7d0ec1ec02ad61f50dc2f83788/docker-compose-recipes/recipes/cluster_2S_2R/docker-compose.yaml#L28) where `clickhouse-02` binds on localhost port `9001`), in this case you will want to specify:

-`clickhouse client --user admin --password passwod --port 9001`
+`clickhouse client --port 9001`

 You may want to run `clickhouse client` within one of more of the containers so that the version of the client matches the version